Space Services Inc. Meteor SM Conestoga 1620 Rocket Launch

 Wallops Flight Facility, Virginia, USA

-Launch Area 0 A has witnessed the launch of 19 rockets, including 19 orbital launch attempts.
-While Wallops Flight Facility, Virginia, USA, has been the site for 84 rocket launches.
+The Launch Area 0 A launch pad has hosted 19 rocket launches, including 19 orbital launch attempts.
+The Wallops Flight Facility, Virginia, USA launch site has been the location for 86 total rocket launches.

 Wallops Flight Facility is a rocket launch site on Wallops Island on the Eastern Shore of Virginia, United States, just east of the Delmarva Peninsula and north-northeast of Norfolk.
 The facility is operated by the Goddard Space Flight Center in Greenbelt, Maryland, and primarily serves to support science and exploration missions for NASA and other federal agencies.
 WFF includes an extensively instrumented range to support launches of more than a dozen types of sounding rockets; small expendable suborbital and orbital rockets; high-altitude balloon flights carrying scientific instruments for atmospheric and astronomical research; and, using its Research Airport, flight tests of aeronautical research aircraft, including uncrewed aerial vehicles.